-Her marriage to William Duke of Clarence, third son of George III and 27 years her senior, was arranged as a result of the death in childbirth of the Prince Regent's only daughter, Princess Charlotte of Wales in 1817, which left no heir to the throne in the next generation.
+Her marriage to William Duke of Clarence, third son of George III and 27 years her senior, was arranged as a result of the death in childbirth of the Prince Regent's only daughter, Princess Charlotte of Wales in 1817, which left no heir to the throne in the third generation.
+By the end of 1811, King George III was mad and, although still King in name, his heir-apparent and eldest son George was Prince Regent.
 In an attempt to secure the succession to the throne, William was informed that Parliament would guarantee his large gambling debts should he marry and produce an heir, William, who had ten illegitimate children, the FitzClarences by his mistress, the actress Dorothea Jordan, agreed to do so.

 Adelaide was liked by the British people for her piety, modesty and charity.
 A large portion of her household income was given to charitable causes.
-Both Adelaide and William also treated his niece the young Princess Victoria of Kent, who came to be acknowledged as his heiress presumptive, with kindness, despite the hostility between William and Victoria's mother, the Dowager Duchess of Kent.
-The Dowager Duchess kept her daughter away from court as much as possible and did not reciprocate the King and Queen's friendly advances.
-In 1832, she took her daughter on a stately progress through the country and even let it be known that unlike the King, she was in favour of reform.
-William was infuriated by such behaviour and temerity and began to detest his presumptious sister-in-law.
+Both Adelaide and William treated his niece the young Princess Victoria of Kent kindly, who came to be acknowledged as his heiress presumptive, despite the hostility between William and Victoria's mother, the Dowager Duchess of Kent.
+The Dowager Duchess contrived to keep her daughter away from court as much as possible and did not reciprocate the King and Queen's friendly advances.
+In 1832, she took her daughter on a stately progress through the country and even let it be known that, unlike the King, she was in favour of reform.
+William was infuriated by such behaviour and temerity and began to detest his presumptuous sister-in-law.
 The Duchess of Kent was prompted by her ambitious comptroller, Sir John Conroy, who hoped to be the power behind the throne during the minority of Victoria, which it was felt, would inevitably follow.